 As you approach your website redesign, it is useful to understand what other firms are doing today.
 That way, as you plan the features and goals for your site, you have a full toolbox to choose from.
 Below are some of the trends we are seeing on recent professional services websites.

 - Professional services firms are adding more self-service products – In addition to the continued trend toward more integrated online and offline buying behavior, many professional services buyers are becoming accustomed to purchasing services directly online.
 While adapting to increased competitive pressures and the evolution of cloud-based systems, some firms have begun to deliver supplemental services and paid access to proprietary data directly through their websites, apps and other connected portals.
-In fact, Forrester predicts that over 13% of all B2B revenue will be direct through websites by 2021.
 Whether or not your firm has productized any of its services, these changes in buying behavior — and corresponding expectations for immediate delivery — will have an impact on the professional services industry.

 - Artificial intelligence and machine learning will improve professional services marketing efforts online – With so much buzz and hype around these technologies, it’s hard to tell fact from slick marketing spin.
 Machine learning and AI will have a dramatic impact on account-based marketing.
 Artificial-intelligence-infused platforms promises to gauge buyers’ intent and adjust priorities dynamically.
 The professional services website will serve a crucial role in this process by gathering information on relevant intent as visitors move through content and interact with the site.
 Ideally, this has the net effect of increasing a return on effort and producing higher-quality leads.
 At the same time, this process will have to be counterbalanced with adequate privacy protections.